A summer at Breakthrough Cincinnati is a win-win

 Spend your summer inspiring and leading young people as a part of Breakthrough Cincinnati’s fun and dedicated team.
 You can impact the success of middle school students while you explore your own future career opportunities.
 Learn more about Breakthrough Cincinnati’s “students teaching students” model here.

 This summer, Breakthrough Cincinnati will hire 80 creative, heard-working, and inspired individuals to join our team.
-The positions are seasonal, with a nine or ten week commitment during the summer.
+The positions are seasonal, with a nine or ten-week commitment during the summer.
+The positions are ideal for students and early career educators looking for a professional development experience.
 Lots of training and support are provided to make sure that you are successful and have a positive experience.
 There are three types of positions open for the summer of 2019.

 Teaching Fellows are high school or college students wishing to explore teaching as a future career path or to have meaningful impact with youth.

-Instructional Coaches are practicing teachers looking to develop their mentoring and leadership skills.
+Instructional Coaches are current practicing classroom teachers looking to develop their mentoring and leadership skills.

-Administrative Team members are seasoned educators or graduate students with a desire to expand their leadership skills.
+Administrative Team members are early career educators, current practicing teachers, or graduate students with a desire to expand their leadership skills.